SoxIn4/zookeeper/README.md

 ## Introduction

-Zookeeper was heavily inspired by jamJar as an attempt to use the best parts of both tools.
-I'm writing this to use in a fresh jamf instance, so I have not considered at all how this might be added to a live environment.
+Zookeeper was heavily inspired by jamJar as an attempt to use the best parts of Munki and Jamf.
+Basically, I wanted to use JAMF's fantastic scoping abilities to power Munki's unmatched sotware provisioning capabilities.
+I'm writing this to use in a fresh jamf instance, so I have not considered at all how this might be merged into to a live environment.
 Besides being able to add or remove items from any valid section (`['managed_installs', 'managed_uninstalls', 'optional_installs', 'managed_updates']`) of a client's local manifest, zookeeper will not provide additional notification capabilities, and it encourages the use of Managed Software Center for users to install optional apps.

 This will let us take full advantage of everything munki has to offer and reduce clutter in users' self help options by separating software installs in MSC from company resources and support in Self-Service.